szczypinski-group/pyMultiwfn/README.md

 This project is currently in progress and is regularly maintained.
 Information in the README might be inaccurate.

-Some of the menu functions may be out of date, as they are sourced from the manual(2018).
+All functions from the newest update are implemented with descriptive comments(multiwfn 3.8, 07/01/2026).
 pymultiwfn may not encompass all possible functionality of Multiwfn, but the package is being actively developped to best represent the software

 ## Development